-Step 6 Generate and copy the ICAgent installation command.

-1. As shown in Figure 9-4, enter the AK, SK, DC, and Connection IP to generate the ICAgent installation command.
+- Step 6 Generate and copy the ICAgent installation command. - 1.
+Enter the DC and connection IP address in the text box to generate the ICAgent installation command.

-Figure 9-4 Obtaining the AK/SK

-AK

-SK

-DC 🕲

-Connection IP @

-- Ensure that the AK/SK are correct.
-Otherwise, the ICAgent cannot be installed. - DC: Customize a DC name to query hosts more easily. - Connection IP: For EIP connection, use the EIP of the jump server.
-For VPC peer connection, use the internal IP address of the VPC where the jump server is located. - 2.
-Click Copy Command to copy the ICAgent installation command. - Step 7 Use a remote login tool to log in as the root user to the server where the ICAgent is to be installed and run the preceding command to install the ICAgent.
+- DC: Customize a DC name to query hosts more easily. - Connection IP: For EIP connection, use the EIP of the jump server.
+For VPC peer connection, use the internal IP address of the VPC where the jump server is located.

+- 2. Click Copy Command to copy the ICAgent installation command. - Step 7 Use a remote login tool to log in to the target server as the root user, run the ICAgent installation command, and enter the obtained AK and SK as prompted.

 If the message ICAgent install success is displayed, the ICAgent has been installed in the /opt/oss/servicemgr/ directory.
-After the ICAgent has been installed, choose Configuration Management > Agent Management to view the ICAgent status.
+After the ICAgent has been installed, choose Configuration Management > Agent Management in the navigation pane to view the ICAgent status.